-RATIFY THE SELECTION OF HEIN & ASSOCIATES LLP AS THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM OF THE COMPANY FOR THE YEAR ENDING DECEMBER 31, 2009
+RATIFY THE SELECTION OF HEIN & ASSOCIATES LLP AS THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM OF THE COMPANY FOR THE YEAR ENDING DECEMBER 31, 2010

-The Audit Committee selected Hein & Associates LLP ("Hein & Associates") as independent accountants to audit the books, records and accounts of the Company for the year ending December 31, 2009.
+The Audit Committee selected Hein & Associates LLP ("Hein & Associates") as independent accountants to audit the books, records and accounts of the Company for the year ending December 31, 2010.
 The Board of Directors has endorsed this appointment.

-Hein & Associates was first engaged in March 2004 as the Company's principal accountant and has served as the independent accountant to the Company and has audited the Company's consolidated financial statements for the five most recent years ended December 31, 2008.
+Hein & Associates was first engaged in March 2004 as the Company's principal accountant.
+The firm has served as the independent accountant to the Company and has audited the Company's consolidated financial statements for the six most recent years ended December 31, 2009.